 Diagnostic hearing testing is performed by Doctors of Audiology to determine the type and severity of the hearing loss.
 A complete audiological hearing test includes otoscopy, tympanometry, air conduction, bone conduction, and speech recognition testing.
 Following the evaluation we review the test results with you and make appropriate recommendations.

-Scheduled and performed by our licensed and nationally certified Hearing Healthcare Professional are subject to professional fees.
+Tests performed by our licensed and nationally certified Hearing Healthcare Professionals are subject to professional fees.
 Insurance often covers these services.